-We must take an integrated management approach to freshwater management in accordance with the principle of ki uta ki tai, meaning from the mountains to the sea.
+We must take an integrated management approach to freshwater management in accordance with the principle of ki uta ki tai.
 This principle recognises the interconnectedness of the whole environment, from the mountains and lakes, down the rivers to lagoons, estuaries and the sea.